geo-chen/LF9/README.md

 Finding 1: Unauthenticated Access of Livestream and Download of Video Recordings

-Once connected to the dashcam, all video recordings can be dumped via http://192.168.0.1:80/$file without any http-level authentication.
-Before dumping the videos, the following steps need to be performed via API calls:
+**Description**: Once connected to the dashcam, an attacker can dump all video recordings via http://192.168.0.1:80/$filename without any http-level authentication.
+To obtain a list of video recording filenames, the following steps need to be performed via API calls:

  - register the client
  - check work state